bitshifter/bitshifter.github.io/_posts/2020-05-07-conditional-compilation-in-rust.md

     unsafe { _mm_cvtss_f32(self.0) }
     #[cfg(all(not(feature = "no-intrinsics"), target_feature = "wasm32"))]
     unsafe { f32x4_extract_lane(self.0, 0) }
-    #[cfg(any(feature = "no-intrinsics, not(any(target_feature = "sse2", target_feature = "wasm32"))))]
+    #[cfg(any(feature = "no-intrinsics", not(any(target_feature = "sse2", target_feature = "wasm32"))))]
     { self.0 }
   }
 }
 ```

-The lack of an `else` equivalent is making this a lot more verbose than the C
+The lack of an `else` equivalent means this final fallback `cfg` check is lot
-preprocessor version.
-It might be okay for one or two methods, but not for
+more verbose than the C preprocessor version.
+It might be okay for one or two
-hundreds.
-Also there would be a combinatorial explosion every time a new
+methods, but not for hundreds.
+Also there would be a combinatorial explosion
-`target_feature` is supported - the fallback `cfg` check is going to get even
+every time a new `target_feature` is supported - the fallback `cfg` check is
-more complex.
+going to get even more complex.

 If you are familiar with Rust you might be thinking we could use the `cfg!`
 macro here, let's consider that: